Professor Gregory Watts

 Professor Watts has developed methods to predict, map and improve perceived tranquillity and to assess levels of tranquillity in urban and rural open spaces.
 He was lead researcher on a DEFRA-funded study to develop national criteria for identifying Quiet Areas to meet the requirements of the Environmental Noise (England) Regulations 2006.

-View all experts in: Environment.
+View all experts in: Engineering and technology.